napari/napari/docs/naps/2-conda-based-packaging.md

   Milestone 3).

 The installer relies on conda-forge to obtain the needed packages.
-Pre-release installers can be built thanks to the nightlies available on the napari channel.
+Pre-release installers can be built thanks to the nightlies available on the napari channel in Anaconda.org.

 ### Milestone 3: Adding support for conda packages in the plugin manager